nanagajui/agentic_prd/README.md

 Welcome to the Agentic PRD / (AgentClI) project, powered by [crewAI](https://crewai.com).
 This project is designed to help you generate comprehensive product requirements documentation using a team of specialized AI agents.
 The system leverages the powerful and flexible framework provided by crewAI to create detailed, well-structured product documentation through collaborative AI agents.

-# This is designed to work specifically with Agentic Coding Systems.
-It creates a PRD specifically designed to work well with agentic coders.
+This is designed to work specifically with Agentic Coding Systems by creating a PRD written with rules that make it suitable for the task.
-From one line description of your app it will make a document that help agentic coders build in the best possible way.
+From one line description of your app/idea it will make a document that help agentic coders build in the best possible way.

 ## Features